vtex/xpt/README.md

 }
 ```

 That's it!
-Now we can link `partner.theme` by running `vtex link` on it's root folder and check our brand new home template available through the Storefront editor.
-When we publish this app and a store installs it by running `vtex install partner.theme`, it will also be available.
+Now we can link `partner.theme` by running `vtex link` on its root folder and check our brand new home template available through the Storefront editor.
+When we publish this app and a store installs it by running `vtex install partner.theme`, it also is available.

 ### Adding React

-We've only declared simple blocks so far, ones that just load a block after another, this didn't require any react from our side.
-These are very useful because they allow the store admin to reorder the components via the Storefront editor through a drag and drop interface, therefore, we encourage using them as much as possible.
+We've only declared simple blocks so far, ones that load a block after another, this didn't require any react from our side.
+These are very useful because they allow the store admin to reorder the components via the Storefront editor through a drag and drop interface.
+Therefore, we encourage using them as much as possible.

 Despite that, of course, many times we do need more complex blocks, that's why we allow the full power of [React](http://reactjs.org).
-Let's take a look at what the `shelf` block inside `vtex.shelf` looks like.
+Let's take a look at what the `shelf` block inside `vtex.shelf` looks.

 ```jsonc
 {